Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Everywhere, there are no constraints

 **Explanation:**
-"Only in one single availability zone" is correct.
+Only in one single availability zone is correct.
 Auto Scaling can manage instances within a single AZ to handle varying load while maintaining availability.
 It allows scaling up or down depending on demand in that specific zone.
 This is useful for simpler architectures or when regional redundancy is not required.
-"Multiple availability zones within a region" is correct.
+Multiple availability zones within a region is correct.
 Auto Scaling can distribute instances across multiple AZs in the same region to improve fault tolerance and availability.
 By spanning AZs, it mitigates the impact of an outage in one zone.
 It ensures that applications remain highly available and resilient to localized failures.
-"Multiple availability zones across multiple regions" is incorrect because Auto Scaling operates at the regional level, not across regions.
+Multiple availability zones across multiple regions is incorrect because Auto Scaling operates at the regional level, not across regions.
 Scaling across regions requires separate configurations per region.
-"Everywhere, there are no constraints" is incorrect because Auto Scaling is limited by the region and available AZs.
+Everywhere, there are no constraints is incorrect because Auto Scaling is limited by the region and available AZs.
 It cannot automatically manage instances outside the configured region.

 ---